jpmcneal/sudsy/README.md

   https://www.drupal.org/node/1887922 for more information.

 ## Credits
-  The following people have made significant contributions to Sudsy:

-  * peezy

-  The following organizations have made significant contributions to Sudsy:
+  The following people and organizations have made significant contributions to Sudsy:

-  * Bowst

-  Additional thanks:
+  * Bowst for giving me time to work on this at my day job.
   * Jeff Burnz for inspiring me with his work on AdaptiveTheme